 A line repeat is meaningful only with an object whose data selection exists on a single line.
 When PlanetPress Design performs the repeat, it advances to the next line of the data page after each repeat of the object.
 The data selection thus changes with each repeat.
 In the case of a group, each of the data selections referenced by objects in the group must exist on a single line (or in the case of a database emulation or XML file, in a single record).
 Note that when using Line repeat with a Repeat choice of Vertical only with a Vertical displacement, an initial displacement will be performed before the first item.

 Note that in both cases, the specific line number you define in the Data properties of the object or objects is not important.
 You determine the start and end lines for the repeats when you set up the line repeat.
-When you do this, PlanetPress Design automatically sets the values of the From line and To line boxes in the Data properties of each object to &current.line.
+When you do this, PlanetPress Design automatically sets the values of the From line and To line boxes in the Data properties of each object to ¤t.line.
 This ensures the data selection changes with each repeat.
-If you use a Custom data selection, you must manually adjust the references to the line (or record) to &current.line; if you do not make this adjustment, the Custom data selection remains the same for all repeats.
+If you use a Custom data selection, you must manually adjust the references to the line (or record) to ¤t.line; if you do not make this adjustment, the Custom data selection remains the same for all repeats.

 The start and end lines you define in the Repeat properties also determines the total number of repeats.
 In the Repeat properties you also define the layout you want to create, the horizontal and/or vertical order in which you want the data selection changes to occur.
 An Iteration condition can also be applied to determine whether the data selections that reference the current line or record that are being processed appear in the output.